WilliamOrringe/CardGame/README.md

 ## Running the jar file
 Running the main application
 ```
-go the filepath in terminal
+go the filepath of the jar file in terminal
 ```
 ```
 java -jar CardGame.jar